ludwig-cf/ludwig/README.md

 $ make
 $ make test
 ```
+Note that the tests expect standard C assertions to be active; for
+production runs, one should add the standard preprocessor option
+`-DNDEBUG` to the compiler options in the `config.mk` file.

 If a parallel build is wanted omit the serial step, for example,
 ```
 $ cp config/unix-mpicc-default.mk config.mk